 Two songs featuring Laura in a BlueStreet Voices concert from 2013 are below.
 Thanks to Dave Howell for video!
 Shout out to Todd Stark, also featured in "Oh, Lady Be Good."

-Here is a link to the 2020 video of members of the Seattle Symphony Chorale (including Laura) singing Joe Crnko's arrangement of Silent Night.
+2020 video of members of the Seattle Symphony Chorale (including Laura) singing Joe Crnko's arrangement of Silent Night.